spicywebau/craft-neo/docs/console-commands.md

 - `--dropdown`: What behaviour should be used for showing the block type group's dropdown — either 'show', 'hide', or 'global'.

 Please note that at most one of `--set-name` and `--blank-name` can be specified.

+## `neo/block-types/delete`

+Deletes a Neo block type.

+### Options
+- `--type-id`: The ID of the block type to delete.
+- `--handle`: The handle of the block type to delete.
+- `--field-id`: The field ID of the block type to delete.

+One of `--type-id` and `--handle` must be specified, and if `--handle` is specified and the specified handle is used on more than one Neo field, `--field-id` must also be specified.

 ## `neo/fields/reapply-propagation-method`